Skip to Main Navigation

 Kenya Analytical Program on Forced Displacement

-Research on Refugees and Hosts in Kenya
+Research on Refugees in Kenya

 The protracted presence of refugees in Kenya has led the Government and the humanitarian actors to design and adapt systems of service delivery to meet their needs.
 A development approach explores ways in which refugees and host communities can receive integrated services and be supported to be self-reliant.
 Where population and administrative data is inadequate or untimely, survey data on differential access to services and the welfare of refugees and hosts can inform the design of policies and programs, including local area and municipal development plans.